How Branding and Storytelling Help Writers Build Audience Trust

 I find it fascinating that on Twitter, there are almost huge collective ‘jokes’ and ‘scandals’ … and niches that talk about these with fervor, yet outside these circles, people are often clueless!.

-Tiktok has emerged as a fascinating avenue for communicating ideas such as doctors using Tiktok to share snackable content about vaccines.
+TikTok has emerged as a fascinating avenue for communicating ideas such as doctors using TikTok to share snackable content about vaccines.

 And for those of us privileged to work from home, onboarding with a brand new company and team…you really have to be smart about how you communicate, manage, and build that trust and relationship.
 Before, it was much easier to bond over a meal.